Classroom Management Differentiation in Instruction

 What is Differentiated Instruction in Writing?
 How to Know.

-Mary Shea of Canisius College, in her article “Differentiating Writing Instruction: Meeting the Divers Needs of Authors in a Classroom” in the Journal of Inquiry and Action in Education, 6(2),2015, “Differentiating …. calls for effective classroom management — another topic in itself.”
+Differentiation is so much more than levelled passages.
+Mary Shea of Canisius College, in her article “Differentiating Writing Instruction: Meeting the Divers Needs of Authors in a Classroom” in the Journal of Inquiry and Action in Education, 6(2),2015, “Differentiating . . .. calls for effective classroom management — another topic in itself.”

-First, I encourage you to read my original blog post on “What is Classroom Management?” to understand the pillars of classroom management strategies that I share in posts throughout my blog.
+To learn more about the connection between differentiation and classroom management I encourage you to read my original blog post on “What is Classroom Management?” .
+This post identifies my five pillars of classroom management strategies , and the connections between them.

-Then I encourage you to download my FREE “Engage the Energy!
+You may also want to download my FREE “Engage the Energy!
 5 Pillars for Calming the Classroom Chaos Checklist” This checklist will help you to assess what you already have successfully implemented.
-Additionally, there is room for you to do some goal-setting next steps.

 Differentiation in instruction and classroom management techniques are essential to each other.